pkoerner/teaching-statement/theses.md

 # Theses

-This section should help you
+This section should help you with

+- getting an idea what the process of writing a thesis is,
+- getting an idea what a thesis can be about,
+- finding some examples of prior theses I advised.

 ## Theses I Advised